-These criteria are novelty, usefulness and non-obviousness.
-In our work, we also add a fourth criteria, visibility, which ensures that if someone is attempting to steal your patent, we can tell.
+These criteria are novelty, usefulness, and non-obviousness.
+In our work, we also add a fourth criterion, visibility, which ensures that if someone is attempting to steal your patent, we can tell.

-Novelty is typically the first criteria of patentability in our book.
+Novelty is typically the first criterion of patentability in our book.
 Simply put, if you can answer the following questions:

 - Has this ever been done before?

 - Has this ever been thought of (and written down, or described publicly) before?